I work both in person and online via Zoom.

 I am a psychodynamic therapist and counsellor with many years of experience.
-I have been practising in London for over 12 years.
-I am now working from two practices, in Norwich and London.
+I practised in London for over 12 years, but am now based in Norwich.

 I am particularly interested in the stories we hold about ourselves, who we are, what we believe about ourselves, our role in our families and our place in the world.
 Therapy can be a space to explore the meaning of our stories.
 A place to explore whether our stories are enabling or making us feel stuck or unhappy.

 Another area of special interest and concern for me in my practice is the way in which emotional anxiety can be manifest in the body, through physical symptoms.
 This was the topic of my MA research in 2013.